zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 ### Deciding on a Classifier
-At long last, we now finally have our data in the appropriate format and we are ready to begin experimentation.
+At long last, we now finally have our data in the appropriate format and we are ready to begin classifier experimentation.

 Our first question is, What classifier maybe best suited for the given data?
+To answer this question we will interview a series of classifiers and use a simple metric like accuracy to help highlight the surface performance of the classifiers.

 Because the data is text, we will try our luck with Naive Bayes.
 However, becasue we are going to test the data with Naive Bayes, we must create a helper function